-In the beginning of this blog series, I said farmers are already deploying their skills in the field with precision.
+At the beginning of this blog series, I said farmers are already deploying their skills in the field with precision.
 Yet, as any wise person knows, there is always room for improvement.
 And if there is one thing that I believe opens up for significant improvements in precision farming, it’s getting variable zones in place.

 But it’s more difficult than the sales people normally tell you.

 We have an advisory that creates our fertilizer plans based on soil samples.
-In Norway it has been common practice to do new soil samples every 5th year.
-And you´d take perhaps 2-3 samples in a 3 hectare field.
+In Norway, it has been common practice to do new soil samples every 5th year.
+And you´d take perhaps 2-3 samples in a 3-hectare field.
 The values found from the samples are averaged, and then a fertilizer plan for the entire field is created based on the average values.
 Even if the north end of the field is almost pure sand, and the south end is heavy clay, the same practice would be applied.
 This just feels wrong from a mathematical point of view.

 For tree crops, we sometimes prune the roots to reduce the tree's growth.
 This is done by pulling a blade behind the tractor, which cuts about half a meter into the ground, cutting off all the roots that reach out in that direction.
 The variation in growth across the orchard is too hard to judge from the tractor seat, so you can’t really start to lift or lower the blade as you drive.
-So you end up sitting there in the tractor and cutting off roots on trees which are already weak.
+So you end up sitting there in the tractor and cutting off roots on trees that are already weak.
 Hardly optimal, so this bothers me.

 When we spray, especially when trying to compensate for nutritional shortages, it is typical to apply the same application rates for the entire field.
 Even if it's unlikely to be the same nutritional shortage problem all over.

 It’s clear what’s needed.
-Everyone knows how to solve this, and do it better than I have just described.
-I am sure there are a thousand agtech startups out there that would tell me they’ll fix it for me.
+Everyone knows how to solve this and do it better than I have just described.
+I am sure there are a thousand Agtech startups out there that would tell me they’ll fix it for me.

 There are two problems that stop me from implementing variable zone maps right now: